FOUNDATIONS

 Want to create nourishing daily habits that support your nervous system, immunity, hormones, and overall resilience

-This is a space for women or anyone who identifies with women’s health experiences or wants to explore hormones and related wellness in a supportive, inclusive environment.
+This is a space for women or anyone who identifies with women’s health experiences.
 People of all backgrounds, identities, and experiences are welcome, as long as there is a shared interest in learning about these topics together and holding space for one another.

 When the Body Is Always “On”

 Many of us may feel that our systems are oriented more toward conservation, vigilance, or staying “on” rather than toward ease, repair, and restoration.
 This can show up as subtle stress, tension, sensitivity, hormonal or digestive changes, or simply a feeling that the body is working hard even when life looks “fine” on the outside.
 Often, this pattern has its roots in nervous system health: when the nervous system is under-resourced or chronically alert, other systems can be affected downstream.
-This group is for those who want to explore what helps the body move out of chronic alertness and into more reliable states of support, safety, and repair.
+In this series, we’ll explore what helps the body move out of chronic alertness and into more reliable states of support, safety, and repair.

 What This Group Is Not: